-- (1) This Division applies to a claim for contribution (the new cross-claim) made by a defendant (including a cross-defendant) to a claim (the original claim) when proceedings on the new cross-claim are commenced after the original claim has been settled or determined, but only if the original claim was commenced by statement of claim filed on or after 1 July 2005. - (2) The plaintiff on the new cross-claim is referred to in this Division as the initiating defendant and a defendant on the new cross-claim is referred to as a new defendant.
-The defendants (including any cross-defendants) on the original claim are referred to as the original claim defendants. - (3) This Division applies to a new cross-claim made before the commencement of this Division only in the following cases: - (a) if a first directions hearing in respect of the claim was not held before the commencement of this Division, this Division applies to the new cross-claim unless the initiating defendant and each
+- (1) This Division applies to a claim for contribution (the new cross-claim) made by a defendant (including a cross-defendant) to a claim (the original claim) when proceedings on the new cross-claim are commenced after the original claim has been settled or determined. - (2) The plaintiff on the new cross-claim is referred to in this Division as the initiating defendant and a defendant on the new cross-claim is referred to as a new defendant.
+The defendants (including any cross-defendants) on the original claim are referred to as the original claim defendants.